reflectoring/reflectoring.github.io/_posts/2021-06-16-spring-cloud-aws-ses.md

 ### Using SMTP interface
 Simple mail transfer protocol (SMTP) is the communication protocol for sending emails, receiving emails, and relaying outgoing mail between email senders and receivers.
 When we send an email, the SMTP server processes our email, decides which server to send the message to, and relays the message to that server.

 We can access Amazon SES through the SMTP in two ways :
    - by sending emails to SES from an SMTP enabled software
-   - from an SMTP compatible programming language like Java by using the Java Mail API We can find the information for connecting to the SMTP endpoint from the SES console.
+   - from an SMTP compatible programming language like Java by using the Java Mail API

+We can find the information for connecting to the SMTP endpoint from the SES console:

    ![smtp-settings](/assets/img/posts/aws-ses-spring-cloud/smtp-settings.png)

 ### Calling the SES API